This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-What sets Alfredo sauce apart from béchamel sauce?
+What makes Alfredo sauce different from béchamel sauce?

 Can I double this Alfredo sauce recipe?

 Yes!
-If you’d like to make Alfredo sauce for two or to just have a little extra sauce, just double the ingredient amounts in this recipe.
+To make Alfredo sauce for two or to have extra on hand, simply double the ingredient amounts.

 How do I store leftover Alfredo sauce?